Fanny Basch-Mahler: Career

 Basch-Mahler became a celebrated pianist within the late 19th century Austro-Hungarian musical community.
 Her first big break came at the beginning of 1876 when she was twenty one and invited to perform with Adolf Wallnofer and Joseph Hellmesberger at the Musikverein, in what is now called the Brahmssaal.
 At that time the musicians performed in the centre of the room and lit from the skylight above, rather than the stage on which concerts are performed today.
 Wallnorfer and Fanny "were both well received with lively well-deserved applause".
 The Fremden-Blatt critic went as far to say she was a "young, very talented pianist who, in addition to being very fluent, lets me praise many of her musical virtues".

 A couple of months later she would perform in the Bosendorfersaal, the first of over forty concerts that she would perform in the venue.
 Fanny performed a new sonata by Jakob Fischer "to much applause".

 In the Autumn of 1877 she travelled to Salzburg for a concert celebrating the Emperor's name day.
 In front of a large audience at the Kursaal she performed Beethoven's concerto in E flat which received a glowing review."This number was undoubtedly the highlight of the concert.
 The gifted pianist has a brilliant technique, her stroke is concise, her piano playing full of mildness and softness, the performance safe and correct.
 But we already know that based on our perception of other pianists that have emerged from the excellent school of Professor Epstein in Vienna.
-What Fraulein Mahler particularly emphasises is the objectivity of her game....We are convinced that the amiable artist is ahead of her colleagues, even the audience... and she fully deserved the thuderous and repeated applause which accompanied each of her performances."In the Spring of 1878 she accompanied the elderly opera singer Gustav Holzl in his last ever performance.
-Her reputation was growing and when at the end of the year she performed a benefit concert in aid of military invalides the advanced notices describer her as a "piano virtuoso".
+What Fraulein Mahler particularly emphasises is the objectivity of her game....We are convinced that the amiable artist is ahead of her colleagues, even the audience... and she fully deserved the thunderous and repeated applause which accompanied each of her performances."In the Spring of 1878 she accompanied the elderly opera singer Gustav Holzl in his last ever performance.
+Her reputation was growing and when at the end of the year she performed a benefit concert in aid of military invalids the advanced notices described her as a "piano virtuoso".